 I agreed.
 “Even with the K sound, Snickers is just not funny.”

 Stan ignored us.
 So, Terry called the Leaf Candy Company in Chicago and told them of our plight.
-They immediately shipped us two cases of Zagnut Bars, FedEx.
-We hid them all around the production office where Stan would find them: In Stan’s desk drawers, on his bookshelf, in his jacket pockets, in his script binder.
-He would chance upon them for days.
+They immediately rush shipped us two cases.
+We hid Zagnut Bars all around the production office where Stan would find them: In his desk drawers, on his bookshelf, in his jacket pockets, in his script binder.
+Stan would chance upon them for days.
 He finally relented.

-Sadly, Anthony Michael Hall did not understand aplomb.
+Sadly, Anthony Michael Hall did not resonate aplomb.
 His line delivery was more manic than Murray-esque.
 Instead of tossing off the line as a confident smart aleck, he entered shouting like a drill sergeant.
-Then he inverted the words so the line didn’t land:
+He also inverted the words so the line didn’t land:

 “‘Got my Zagnut Bar, very good.’”
 Terry grumbled.
-“I mean, what the hell was that?”
+“What the hell was that?”

 “Maybe Stan directed him to be unfunny on purpose,” I suggested.